hyperstack-org/hyperstack/docs/client-dsl/methods.md

 + `rescues(*klasses_to_rescue, &block)`

 **State Management**
-Each component instance has internal state represented by the contents of instance variables, changes to the state is signaled using the instance `mutate` method.
-The following methods define instance methods that access state with builtin calls to the mutate method.
+Each component instance has internal state represented by the contents of instance variables: changes to the state is signaled using the `mutate` method.
+The following methods define additional instance methods that access state with built-in calls to the mutate method.
 + `mutator` defines an *instance* method with a built-in mutate.
 + `state_reader` creates an *instance* state read only accessor method.
 + `state_writer` creates an *instance* state write only accessor method.
 + `state_accessor` creates *instance* reader and writer methods.

 **Other Class Level Methods**
-+ `mounted_components` - returns array of all currently mounted components of this class and subclasses
++ `mounted_components` - returns an array of all currently mounted components of this class and subclasses
 + `force_update!` forces all components in this class and its subclasses to update
 + `create_element(*params, &children)` - create an element from this class
 + `insert_element(*params, &children)` - create and insert an element into the rendering buffer